-The new building is in the process of obtaining LEED Gold certification, which recognizes its high environmental standards.
+The new building has obtained LEED Gold certification, which recognizes its high environmental standards.
 Among other features, it uses 100% renewable energy, has intelligent control of the facilities and air conditioning, and consumes 40% less water than a conventional building.

 IESE has consistently focused on promoting the development of sustainability-conscious managers.
 In line with this, IESE has launched the following initiatives for the 2021-22 academic year: